My Gal Sal: Production

 20th Century Fox head Darryl F. Zanuck purchased the story of My Gal Sal from Theodore Dreiser for $50,000 in the summer of 1942.
 Zanuck initially had the script and the lead role of Sally Elliott tailor-made to fit the talents of Fox's biggest female star at the time, Alice Faye.
 Faye was going to star with Carole Landis, George Montgomery, and John Shepperd.

 However, Faye stated that she was tired of starring in costume musicals and turned the film down.
 Afterward, the part was offered to Betty Grable, who was becoming known as a successor to Faye at Fox, but who turned it down, believing Fox was over-working her.

 Zanuck thereafter had the script rewritten and redirected to showcase Irene Dunne, but her busy film schedule meant holding up production on My Gal Sal for eighteen months.
-Zanuck subsequently approached Mae West with the role, but she too turned it down.
+Zanuck subsequently approached the legendary famous diva of early silent and talkies film star Mae West with the role, but she too turned it down.
 Zanuck considered grooming newcomer Carole Landis for the part, but her screen test failed to impress the producers.
 Despite not winning the part of Sally Elliott, Landis did end up playing the secondary lead of Mae Collins in the film, because she had already been publicized as appearing in the film.

 Zanuck finally approached Harry Cohn, head of Columbia Pictures, about borrowing Rita Hayworth for the film.
 Zanuck had been impressed with Hayworth's performance in the 1941 film version of Blood and Sand, also for Fox.
 Cohn, on the other hand, was hoping to buy My Gal Sal from Fox and cast Hayworth in the part upon the film's transfer to Columbia.
 Zanuck, however, rebuffed at selling the film, but instead offered Hayworth an exclusive two-movie contract to star in My Gal Sal and Tales of Manhattan (1942).
 Cohn eventually agreed to loan Hayworth to Fox for both movies.

 Victor Mature's role was originally meant to be played by Don Ameche.